joehahn/tf-text-classification-demo/README.md

     ec2-54-149-96-48.us-west-2.compute.amazonaws.com:8888

-13 Navigate to the tf-text-classification.ipynb Jupyter notebook and click Kernel > Run to read the text-chunks and to train the LSTM model on that data.
+13 Navigate to the tf-text-classification.ipynb Jupyter notebook and click Kernel > Run All to read the text-chunks and to train the LSTM model on that data.
 Execution time is about 40 minutes.